-District policy requires that a Parents' Request for Giving Medicine at School Release and Indemnification Agreement be on file and signed by both a parent and a doctor before medication can be given to a student.
+District policy and guidelines require that a Parents' Authorization and Release for Administering Medicine at School Student at School or School-Sponsored Activity_form be on file and signed by both a parent and a doctor before medication can be given to a student.
 These forms are available in the health office.
 An individual plan will be established for each child.
-Medication of any kind, including over-the-counter medications such as cough drops, vitamins, or Tylenol, may not be sent to school without a signed Parents' Request for Giving Medicine at School Release and Indemnification Agreement on file.
+Medication of any kind, including over-the-counter medications such as cough drops, vitamins, or Tylenol, may not be sent to school without a signed Authorization and Release for Administering Medicine at School Student at School or School-Sponsored Activity_on file.
 No stock medication is kept in the Health Office.

-If a child is too sick to participate in classroom activities, he or she will be sent to the Health Office and a parent will be contacted to pick up the child.
+If a child is too sick to participate in classroom activities, he or she will be sent to the Health Office, and a parent will be contacted to pick up the child.
 Minor injuries or illnesses will be evaluated and treated as needed.
-The health office is staffed daily from 8:00 a.m. - 3:00 p.m. by a health technician.
+The health office is staffed daily from 8:00 a.m.-3:30 p.m. by a health technician.
 The technician is available only for injuries and illnesses that occur during the school day.
 A Registered Nurse is on-site one-half day per week to identify, address, and monitor individual student health care concerns and is available by phone during the school day.